happy240/steampipe-conn-generator-for-aws-organization/README.md

 ## How genspc4awsorg works
 This script will travers accounts and OUs accross AWS organization and generate an .spc file in ~/.steampipe/config/.
-There will be a connection for every account with name rule '<PREFIX_ACCOUNT ID>', and a aggregator connection with name rule '<PREFIX_OU NAME>'.
+There will be a connection for every account with name rule '<PREFIX_ACCOUNT ID>', and a aggregator connection with name rule '<PREFIX_OU NAME>'. genspc4awsorg will create profiles in ~/.aws/config for every accounts by default, which can be used with awscli and other tools, this action can be ignored with -nc switch.

 ## Usage
 ```